chspur/chspur.github.io/posts/2024/12/_posts/2024-12-20-github-profile.md

 Updated my GitHub profile today.
 It looks pretty cool now and it wasn't that hard to do.

-I forgot my watch today so I'm not exactly sure how much I swam.
-I definitely swam 2000+ meters though.
+I forgot my watch today so I'm not sure exactly how much I swam, but it was definitely over 2000 meters.

 <details markdown="1">
 <summary>daily reading</summary>